Loading...

 In fact, many MBA entrepreneurs say going to business school increases the chances of your startup project becoming a success.

-Plus, with an MBA in Entrepreneurship, you’ll develop your core business knowledge and acquire transferable skills which mean you can expect a strong return on your investment whatever career path you take—all this making an MBA in Entrepreneurship more than worth it!
+Plus, with an MBA, you’ll develop your core business acumen and acquire transferable skills, which means you can expect a strong return on your investment, whatever career path you take.
+All of this makes an MBA in Entrepreneurship more than worth it.

 Matt Kefford